-We cannot be sure that each issuance of Mega certificates, when issued, will have a ready market or, if a market does develop, that the market will remain active during the entire term for which the Mega certificates are outstanding.
+We cannot be sure that the Mega certificates will have a ready market or, if a market does develop, that the market will remain active during the entire term for which the Mega certificates are outstanding.
 In addition, neither we nor any other party are obligated to make a market in the Mega certificates.
 Therefore, it is possible that if you wish to sell your Mega certificates in the future, you may have difficulty finding potential purchasers.